mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 situation will no longer be monitored and the server will thus not automatically be taken out of maintanance mode even if disk space again would become available.

+### `maintenance_on_low_disk_space`

+This feature is enabled by default.
+If a running server that is not the master or a relay master is out of disk space (as defined by the general monitor setting `disk_space_threshold`) the server is set to maintenance mode.
+Such servers are not used for router sessions and are ignored when performing a failover or other cluster modification operation.

 ## Failover, switchover and auto-rejoin

 Starting with MaxScale 2.2.1, MariaDB Monitor supports replication cluster